ragona/clobber/README.md

 ### Troubleshooting TCP Performance

-There are a couple of tweaks you can do to the client host to enable much higher throughput.

 #### Open file limits

 A common cause of TCP throughput issues is number of open files.
 You can check this with `ulimit -n`.
-If you're seeing issues with number of open files you can raise this limit with `ulimit`, and by editing the `/etc/security/limits.conf` file if the hard limit in `ulimit` is smaller than it needs to be.
+If you're seeing issues with number of open files you can raise this limit with `ulimit`.
+If that doesn't work, you may need to edit `/etc/security/limits.conf` to raise the limit for your account.

 #### Connection timeouts